adamspd/django-appointment/docs/utils/view_helpers.md

 ### Locale Operations:

 - **get_locale()**:
     - Returns the current locale based on the user's language settings.
 This function is primarily used in the JavaScript files.
-Note: The function implementation may be enhanced in the future.

 ### Request Type Checks:

 - **is_ajax(request)**:
     - Determines whether the incoming request is an AJAX request.

 ### Random ID Generation:

 - **generate_random_id()**:
     - Produces a random UUID in the form of a hexadecimal string.

 ### Timezone Operations:

 - **get_timezone_txt()**:
-  - Retrieves the current timezone as a string, suitable for display purposes in the HTML templates when users choose the appointment time.
-Note: The function implementation may be enhanced in the future.
+    - Retrieve the current timezone as a string, suitable for display purposes in the HTML templates when users choose the appointment time.
+    - Note: The function implementation may be enhanced in the future.